METROPOLIS (1927) 148 minutes

-Children under the age of six will not be admitted to this program.
+Children under the age of six will not be admitted to these shows.

-Silent Movie Matinee is supported by Los Blancos and other generous supporters.
+Silent Movie Matinee is supported by Los Blancos.